And just as predicted, ladies and gentlemen, the polls are starting to tighten.

 But we have one bite here that'll do it.

-But I'm gonna ask you a question.
+But I'm going to ask you a question.

 They both have friends who bombed the Pentagon.

-It's undeniable, it's a fact.
+It's a fact.

-May sound funny to you, it's not to me.
+May sound funny to you.

 Oh, come on, Russia, 60s guy.

-You know, these harmless little tie-dyed crazy guys living in Volkswagen buses, peace signs painted on them.
+You know, these harmless little tie-dyed, crazy guys living in Volkswagen buses, peace signs painted on them.

 You might have even dabbled in that culture yourself back in the 70s.